US STOCKS-Wall St extends run of record highs; services data upbeat

 Declining issues outnumbered advancing ones on the NYSE by a 1.05-to-1 ratio; on Nasdaq, a 1.01-to-1 ratio favored decliners.

 About 5.8 billion shares changed hands on U.S. exchanges.
 That compares with the 6.3 billion daily average for the past 20 trading days, according to Thomson Reuters data.
-(Additional reporting by Gayathree Ganesan and Ankur Banerjee in Bengaluru; Editing by Jeffrey Benkoe, James Dalgleish and Jonathan Oatis)
+(Additional reporting by Gayathree Ganesan and Ankur Banerjee in Bengaluru; Editing by Jeffrey Benkoe and James Dalgleish)